Arisaid/HelloWorld/README.md

 # HelloWorld
-# I am stupid beginner
+# I am not a stupid beginner